 Barbara Held, performance of Trio for a Flute Player (excerpt), Performing Arts Center, St. Cloud State University, March 22, 2017

-Though Tone gave Held a written score and the prepared instrument with which to execute it, he did not provide her with a way of reading the score.
-Instead of treating the Japanese characters on the musical staves as notes, which there is no obvious way to do on the flute, Held chose to read the notations as tablature, the five lines and four white spaces of the musical staff corresponding to the flute’s nine finger positions.
-The open-endedness of Trio, as well as of the other three pieces Tone composed for Held (more on these below), lies in the illegibility of the score as music and the contrivance by Held of converting the notation into performance instructions that she could then execute.
+Tone gave Held a written score and the prepared instrument with which to execute it.
+He also equipped her with a way of reading the score, which there is no obvious way to do on the flute.
+Instead of treating the Japanese characters on the musical staves as notes, Trio calls for Held to read the notations as tablature, the five lines and four white spaces of the musical staff corresponding to the flute’s nine finger positions.
+The open-endedness of Trio, as well as of the other three pieces Tone composed for Held (more on these below), lies in the illegibility of the score as previously-composed music and the contrivance of converting found notations into performance instructions that she could then execute.
 Here, the role of the performer differs from her conventional one to interpret a musical score; in Tone’s scores there is no intended music to read for.

 Tone was a co-founder of Group Ongaku, a postwar Japanese music collective whose members included Takehisa Kosugi and Mieko Shiomi.
 He was also an original member of Fluxus.
 Tone’s earliest works were open-ended scores, such as Smooth Event of 1963.
 That score simply gave the instructions: “Smooth any form of cloth.”
 Tone explains:

 The first performance of the piece was done as a duo performance with Takehisa Kosugi at Tokyo Gallery in 1963.
 I covered him with a big white sheet of cloth and smoothed the wrinkles of the cloth with my hands.
 The second performance was in a room in Nikkatsu Kokusai Hotel, where I ironed a radio inside my shirt.
 Kosugi then crept inside a big white cloth bag and I ironed him.13